 Beyond the park, Nyberg’s work can be seen scattered throughout the region, including an otter in Ottertail, a stethoscope in Henning, and a Spartan on the M State campus in Fergus Falls.

 The Scandinavian heritage and more recent history of Clay County come to life at the Hjemkomst Center in Moorhead.
 One of the main attractions is the replica Viking ship, which a local resident constructed out of more than 100 oak trees.
 Although the builder died in 1980, family members kept his dream alive and successfully sailed the vessel from Duluth to Norway two years later.

 Another impressive sight at the center is the replica Norwegian stave church, modeled after one that is still standing in Vik, Norway.
 The church was constructed on-site in the late ‘90s out of cedar, redwood and pine; it’s now a popular venue for wedding ceremonies and christenings.

-New this year, “Doing Our Part: Clay County in WWII” tells the story of local residents who were affected by the war and how it changed their lives.
-The exhibit will be on display through 2015.
+“Doing Our Part: Clay County in WWII” tells the story of local residents who were affected by the war and how it changed their lives.
+The exhibit is on display through 2015.